 You've found a new job and are leaving your old company.
-This is good news.
-The salary is higher than your old job; the work is more interesting and the commute shorter.
-However, you still face the question of what to do you with the funds in your old company's 401(k), 403(b) or 457 plans?
+However, you face the question of what to do you with the funds in your old company's 401(k), 403(b) or 457 plans?

 When moving from one company to the next, you have the choice of transferring the funds in your previous employer's retirement savings plan directly into a traditional IRA.
-This is a direct rollover, and there are several reasons why this is a better financial choice than cashing out your retirement savings plan.
+This is a direct rollover, and there are several reasons why this is a good financial choice.

 First, there is no 10 percent penalty for doing this no matter your age.
 That is because you are not taking out the funds in the plan.
 They are just moving to a new retirement savings vehicle.
 Secondly, you will not lose 20 percent of your retirement savings to federal tax withholding.
 This means that 100 percent of the funds that you saved while working for your previous employer remain yours; a definite bonus come retirement time.

 You might also find that your traditional IRA brings with it several new investment options.
 You can invest the funds in your IRA in stocks, bonds and several other investment types.

 Bringing Your Money With You

 You might also be able to bring the dollars from your former employer's retirement savings plan to your new company's retirement plan.
 You can then invest those dollars in your new employer's retirement savings plan and continue growing your retirement nest egg in a single place.

 Not all employers allow you to transfer funds from a former retirement savings plan into theirs.
 Be sure to speak to your new employer's human resources department to find out if this option exists.
 If it does, it is a good one.
 Again, you will not pay any penalties, and you will not have to worry about federal tax withholding.